sbw70/verification-constraints/modules/ledger-reliant-constraints/README.md

 ## License

-The neutral core implementation (`nuvl-core/`) and explicitly designated files are released under the Apache License 2.0.

-Modules located under `/modules/` may be subject to separate proprietary licensing terms as indicated within those directories.

-Commercial licensing inquiries may be directed to the repository owner.
+This module is not released under the Apache 2.0 license applied to the repository root.

+Commercial licensing terms apply.

-Non-commercial research licensing may be available upon request.
+Non-commercial research evaluation may be available upon request.